Uncategorized

 I made my own assessment of my life, and I began to live it.
 That was freedom.
 Fernando Flores- Chilean Minister of Finance, Engineer, Philosopher

-Assessment: We are great at planting and sucky at harvesting.
+Assessment 1: We were great at planting and sucky at harvesting.

 A friend waiting tables at a new trendy Farm to Table restaurant offered an introduction to the chef.
 We’d thought to deliver, herbs, micro greens, tomatoes and maybe flowers.

-Assessment: Our sucky harvesting skills kept us from pursuing this account.
+Assessment 2: Our sucky harvesting skills kept us from pursuing this account.
 What if some of the harvested greens were not harvested on time and half were perfect and half were bitter?
-Micro greens needs to be harvested several times a day it seems and bolt if they get too hot.
-We used a shade cloth and tried to harvest promptly, but invariably some bolted causing me to worry about bitterness.
-I wanted to take a bite of each leaf to check.
-Not gonna work.
+Micro greens need to be harvested several times a day it seems and bolt if they get too hot.
+We’d used a shade cloth and tried to harvest promptly, but invariably some of the fragile plants bolted.
+I was so worried about bitterness that I wanted to take a bite of each leaf to check.
+I’d have eaten my product.

 So, our only commercial account (friends Bert and Carly, owners of the award winning hot sauce company http://www.mundisauce.com) needed peppers in July.
 Our bushes were laden so Bert drove down from Eureka Springs with his kids and we spent an enjoyable evening picking peppers.

-Harvesting means food prep soon to follow.
-This year we’ve grown enough produce to put back enough salsa, red sauce for pasta, roasted peppers and tomatoes, peas, collards, and squash for the winter, as well as some for the Paris Farmer’s Market.
+Assessment 8: Harvesting/Food prep/Selling soon to follow.
+That year we had grown enough produce to put back enough salsa, red sauce, roasted peppers, tomatoes, peas, collards, and squash for the winter, as well as some fresh -picked produce to sell at the Paris Farmer’s Market.

 My next blog post will assess our Farmer’s Market experience thus far.